-Of the 28 wastewater facilities permitted for 0.1 mgd or more in Region II, 17 are currently permitted or have future plans for public access reuse water.
-As of 2009, an estimated 9.63 mgd of reclaimed water was used for public access reuse in Region II (DEP 2010).
-This includes irrigation of an estimated 1,321 residences, 19 golf courses, seven parks, three schools and one cemetery.
+As of 2010, 22 facilities in region II are permitted for public access reuse water, producing an estimated 9.06 MGD of reclaimed water for public access reuse (FDEP 2010).
+This includes irrigation of an estimated 1,890 residences, 19 golf courses, nine parks, and four schools, and one cemetery.

-Most of the utilities serving coastal Santa Rosa, Okaloosa and Walton counties provide some type of public access reuse water that offsets potable-quality demand.
+In response to regulatory and cooperative planning efforts, significant investments in reuse have been made in coastal areas of the region, particularly irrigation of golf courses.
+Most of the utilities serving coastal Santa Rosa, Okaloosa, and Walton counties provide some type of public access reuse water that offsets potable-quality demand.
 Additionally, the District has provided technical assistance and funding to reclaimed water projects within Region II.
-The City of Freeport constructed a wastewater reuse system that will provide approximately 0.47 mgd public access reuse water to irrigate a future residential subdivision and golf course.
+The City of Freeport constructed a wastewater reuse system that will provide approximately 0.47 MGD public access reuse water to irrigate a future residential subdivision and golf course.
 Construction to expand Okaloosa County's Bob Sikes Water Reclamation Facility has been completed.
-Approximately 1.0 mgd of reuse water is available from this facility for public access irrigation in the vicinity of Crestview.
+Approximately 1.0 MGD of reuse water is available from this facility for public access irrigation in the vicinity of Crestview.

+The Region II RWSP has identified approximately 5 MGD of new beneficial reuse to be available to offset demands on the coastal Floridan aquifer.
 As noted previously, work continues on the development of a District-wide reuse plan.
 The reuse plan will identify future projects to support RWSP implementation and to enhance the sustainability of water resources throughout northwest Florida.
 The plan will include estimates of ground water offsets and reduction to surface water discharges.
 Initial data collection stages have been completed and a working inventory has been created.
-The reuse plan is scheduled to be complete in the fall of 2011.
+The reuse plan is scheduled to be complete in 2012.